CaptainCCCP/DasGlasperlenspiel/README.md

 # GAOS
-A attempt build a bureaucracy system for LLM AI agents.
+An attempt build a bureaucracy system for LLM AI agents.